-Update: MailPoet now offers post notifications!
-Check out the video.
-Are we just as good as the choices above?
+Update: MailPoet now offers Post Notifications!
+Check out our new video.
+Are we just as good as the choices below?
 You be the judge.

-We love when our websites send automatically a daily or weekly newsletter with our latest posts.
-It’s more common to see post notifications than newsletters written manually in the WordPress community.
+We all love when our websites automatically send a daily or weekly newsletter with our latest posts.
+In fact, in the WordPress community, it’s more common to see Post Notifications than manually-written newsletters.

 - Email subscription to post updates